Web Browser Password Synchronization with Hitachi ID Password Manager

 returns the user to previous step.

-- Password Manager web server: resets the password on selected systems to the
+- Bravura Pass: resets the password on selected systems

-- Password Manager web server: displays a status page to the user.
+- Bravura Pass: displays a status page to the user.

-- Password Manager web server: creates a ticket on an incident management system.
+- Bravura Pass: creates a ticket on an incident management system.

-- Password Manager web server: sends the user a confirmation e-mail.
+- Bravura Pass: sends the user a confirmation e-mail.

 User Notification